πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Assigning One Variable to Another

-Writing x = y; copies the value of y into x (y itself does not change).
+x = y; copies the value of y into x. y itself stays the same.

 variable x